-In April 2017, the UK Government introduced new Gender Pay Gap regulations, requiring companies to report their gender pay gap for all legal entities in Great Britain with more than 250 employees.
+The Gender Pay Gap regulations require companies to report their gender pay gap for all legal entities in Great Britain with more than 250 employees.

 The gender pay gap shows the difference in average pay between women and men.
 It does not measure equal pay, which relates to what women and men are paid for the same or similar jobs or work of equal value.
 Our approach to pay is gender neutral and our analysis confirms that our pay gap is driven by the structure of our workforce.

 The regulations require the pay gap figures to be reported in two ways – (i) as a mean and (ii) as a median.
 The mean calculates the total amount earned across an organisation, divided by the number of people employed.
 The median looks at the pay of all the people in the range and identifies the mid-point, removing any distorting impacts at either end of the range.